The agent works. You ship.

 The agent withholds.
 Reviews your code, points to bugs, asks Socratic questions.
 Refuses to fix things for you.
 Heaviest skill-graph updates, deepest learning per minute.

-Not LeetCode topics — a per-user, per-repo graph of programming concepts that have appeared in your real code.
+Not LeetCode topics.
+A per-user, per-repo graph of programming concepts that have appeared in your real code.
 Each node has a state machine that's honest with you.

 The concept appeared in code you accepted but didn't engage with.
 Logged silently from Autopilot mode.